dosisod/refurb/README.md

 > Since the end-to-end (e2e) tests are slow, they are not ran when running `make`.
 > You will need to run `make test-e2e` to run them.

+### Updating Documentation

+We encourage people to update the documentation when they see typos and other issues!

+With that in mind though, don't directly modify the `docs/checks.md` file.
+It is auto-generated and will be overridden when new checks are added.
+The documentation for checks can be updated by changing the docstrings of in the checks themselves.
+For example, to update `FURB100`, change the docstring of the `ErrorInfo` class in the `refurb/checks/pathlib/with_suffix.py` file.
+You can find the file for a given check by grep-ing for `code = XYZ`, where `XYZ` is the check you are looking for but with the `FURB` prefix removed.

 ## Why Does This Exist?